 - a.
 Students shall be placed on Academic Probation, at the time of their academic standing assessment, if they: - i.
 Have an ECGPA between 0.7 and 1.59. - ii.
 Have obtained a term GPA below 1.6 in both the Fall and Winter term. - iii.
-Have a term GPA below 0.7 after the Fall or Winter term may, at the Associate Dean (Academic)'s discretion, be placed on academic probation for the following term, and will be reassessed at the end of that term. - iv.
-Returns to studies after having previously been Required to Withdraw. - v.
-Return to studies after a voluntarily deferral (see reg.
-11) may also be placed on probation at the discretion of the Associate Dean (Academic) and the student's department.
+Have obtained a term GPA below 0.7 after the Fall or Winter term.
+At the discretion of the Associate Dean (Academic), these students may be placed on academic probation for the following term, and they will be reassessed at the end of that term. - iv.
+Have returned to studies after having previously been Required to Withdraw. - Have returned to studies after a voluntary deferral (see reg.
+11).
+These students may also be placed on probation at the discretion of the Associate Dean (Academic) and the student's department.